Alex223124/www.alexindev.com/Premature_return_in_ruby_(part_2).md

 ----------

-##### Last version of this article you can find here:  <a href="https://www.alexindev.com/posts/premature-return-in-ruby-part-2-2" target="_blank">https://www.alexindev.com/posts/premature-return-in-ruby-part-2-2</a>
+##### Latest version of this article you can find here:  <a href="https://www.alexindev.com/posts/premature-return-in-ruby-part-2-2" target="_blank">https://www.alexindev.com/posts/premature-return-in-ruby-part-2-2</a>